-The development of the FEST-C system is being sponsored and directed by the U.S. EPA's Atmospheric Modeling and Analysis Division (AMAD) under two U.S. EPA contracts: EP-W-09-023, "Operation of the Center for Community Air Quality Modeling and Analysis (CMAS)," and EP-D-12-044, "Emissions, Air Quality, and Meteorological Modeling Support (EMAQ)."
+The development of the FEST-C system is currently being sponsored and directed by the U.S. EPA's Computational Exposure Division (CED) under U.S. EPA contract EP-W-16-014, "Operation of the Center for Community Air Quality Modeling and Analysis (CMAS)" in support of Office of Research and Development Air Climate and Energy, Safe and Sustainable Waters and Safe and Healthy Communities Research Programs.
+This work was also supported under prior U.S. EPA contracts: EP-W-09-023, "Operation of the Center for Community Air Quality Modeling and Analysis (CMAS)," and EP-D-12-044, "Emissions, Air Quality, and Meteorological Modeling Support (EMAQ)."
 We thank Dr. Ellen Cooter, the EPA Work Assignment Manager for the work described in this document, for her leadership on this project.
 We also greatly appreciate the continuing and generous intellectual support we have received from Dr. Jimmy R. Williams at Texas A&M AgriLife Research, Blackland Research & Extension Center (Temple, TX).
 We thank Joe Slater, Manager of Fertilizer/AG Lime Control Services, University of Missouri Agricultural Experiment Station at Columbia, MO, for his invaluable insights regarding fertilizer sales and use.
-Finally, we thank Dr. Qun He for his design and support on the FEST-C interface development.
+Finally, we thank Dr. Qun He for his design and support on the FEST-C interface.